Information Research Department: Animal Farm - George Orwell

-George Orwell's Animal Farm was republished, distributed, translated, and promoted for many years by IRD agents.
-Of all the propaganda works ever supported by the IRD, Animal Farm was given more attention and support by IRD agents than any publication in the department's history and arguably given more support from the British and American governments than any other propaganda book in the entire history of the Cold War.
+Animal Farm was republished, distributed, translated, and promoted for many years by IRD agents.
+Of all the propaganda works ever supported by the IRD, Animal Farm was given more attention and support by IRD agents than any publication in the department's history and arguably given more support from the British and American governments than any other propaganda book in the Cold War.
 The IRD gained the translation rights to Animal Farm in Chinese, Danish, Dutch, French, German, Finnish, Hebrew, Italian, Japanese, Indonesian, Latvian, Norwegian, Polish, Portuguese, Spanish, and Swedish.
 The Chinese version of Animal Farm was created in a joint operation between British and American government propagandists, which also included a pictorial version.

 To further promote Animal Farm, the IRD commissioned cartoon strips to be planted in newspapers across the globe.
 The foreign rights to distribute these cartoons were acquired by the IRD for Cyprus, Tanganyika, Kenya, Uganda, Northern and Southern Rhodesia, Nyasaland, Sierra Leone, Gold Coast, Nigeria, Trinidad, Jamaica, Fiji, British Guiana and British Honduras.